Classic Pumpkin Soup Recipe

 - 6 cups low sodium vegetable stock (see notes)

 - 1/2 cup heavy cream

 - Freshly ground black pepper

 - Preheat oven to 400°F with a rack in the center.

 - Split pumpkin in half and remove seeds with a large spoon.
-Rub pumpkin on all surfaces with oil and place on a parchment-lined rimmed baking sheet, cut-side up.
+Brush pumpkin on cut surfaces with oil and place on a rimmed baking sheet, cut-side up.